Skip to main content

 These changes make Arc predictable and stable while preserving EVM compatibility.

-ERC20 interface
+ERC-20 interface

 Arc uses USDC as its native network token.
-Native balances behave like ETH on Ethereum and are represented with 18 decimals.
-An optional ERC20 interface is also available: see USDC contract address.
-This ERC20 provides the same capability as USDC on other EVM networks, such as ERC20 allowances and transferFrom, and uses 6 decimals to match the standard USDC representation.
-This has two important effects:
+Native balances behave like ETH on Ethereum and are represented with 18 decimals (see Gas and fees for how this applies to gas accounting).
+A linked ERC-20 interface is also available at the USDC contract address.
+This interface uses 6 decimals to match the standard USDC representation on other EVM networks and provides familiar ERC-20 features such as transferFrom, approve, and allowance management.

 EVM differences